-Graduate Employees substituting for the work of another Graduate Employee under Article 30: Sick Leave, shall be compensated at the hourly rate corresponding to their monthly salary as defined in Section 1 of this Article.
+Graduate Employees substituting for the work of another Graduate Employee under Article 30: Sick Leave, shall be compensated at the hourly rate corresponding to the monthly minimum salary established in Section 1 of this Article their salary as defined established in Section 1 of this Article.
 In no case shall a Graduate Employee work over 255 hours per term.
 Graduate Employees may not work in excess of their available substitute hours each term without an adjustment to their FTE and sick leave accrual.